Anjani-Kr-Ray/Zet/Descriptive Notes/DevOps/Intro to Linux File System and CLI.md

 * /bin: executables for most essential user commands
 * /sbin: commands that are system relevant and requires super user permission to execute them (mainly used by admins)
 * /lib: essential shared libraries that executables from /bin and /sbin use
 * /usr: this was used for users home directories.
 It also contains /bin, /sbin etc and also contains same executable files as that of root /bin or /sbin.
-Due to storage limitations it was split to root binary folders and user binary folders previously. **Remember that whenver we use any commands it is mostly executed from user bin folder**
+Due to storage limitations it was split to root binary folders and user binary folders previously. **Remember that whenever we use any commands it is mostly executed from user bin folder**
 * /usr/local: programs that we install on the computer i.e., 3rd party applications like `docker`, `minikube`, `java` will be installed here and will be available for all users on the computer
 * /opt: third-party programs that doesn't split their files in different directories will be installed here
 * /boot: contains files required for booting